isakedo/DNNsim/README.md

 Gitignore is set up for CLion IDE, if you want to use a different IDE add their project file extensions to .gitignore.
 It recommend to used it from the command line.
 The folder "models" must contain a folder for each network.
-Inside each folder the file "train_val.protoxt" is mandatory, while "precisions.txt" is optional (If not set the precision is generic)
+Inside each folder the file "train_val.protoxt" is mandatory, while "precision.txt" is optional (If not set the precision is generic)
 The weights and activations for each network in their corresponding network folder inside the folder "net_traces".

 ### Things to do: